Skip to content

 from datasets import load_dataset, Dataset

-from distilabel.llms import InferenceEndpointsLLM
+from distilabel.models import InferenceEndpointsLLM

 from distilabel.pipeline import Pipeline